ianklatzco/cckbp/tmk_keyboard-master/keyboard/bloodyfingers/README.md

 bloodyfingers keyboard firmware
 ======================
-modified from gh60 firmware by komar007 and Geekhack community.
+modified by ian klatzco from gh60 firmware by komar007 and Geekhack community.

 ## Build
-Move to this directory then just run `make` like:
+cd to this directory then:

     $ make